 To connect, engage and support early to mid-career researchers with an interest in agriculture and international development.

-RAID is active network of early to mid-career researchers with an interest in agriculture and international development, through which knowledge and opportunities are shared, research capacity is built, and the value of agricultural research is communicated
+RAID is an active network of early to mid-career researchers with an interest in agriculture and international development, through which knowledge and opportunities are shared, research capacity is built, and the value of agricultural research is communicated.

 1. Connect researchers involved in international agricultural research for development by facilitating networking and knowledge sharing.